-Obey all safety messages that follow this symbol to avoid possible inj death.
+Obey all safety messages that follow this death.
 Obey all safety messages that follow this symbol to avoid possible injury or death.
-CAUTION Indicates a potentially hazardous situation, which if not avoided, MAY result in minor or moderate injury.
+A CAUTION Indicates a potentially hazardous situation, which if not avoided, MAY result in minor or moderate injury.
 It may also be used to alert against unsafe practices.
 WARNING Indicates a potentially hazardous situation, which if not avoided, COULD result in death or serious injury.